Transcript:

 I want to give you some tricks on how to keep our anxiety as low as possible.

-#1: Breathe.
 Breathing helps us face our fears.
 It helps reduce anxiety.

 #2: Grab a piece of paper and a pen.
-Draw out a line – 1 to 10.

-1 is Almost certain safety
+1 is Almost certain safety.

 10 is almost certain death.

 In a minute, I’ll have you pause me and write out some activities, behaviors, events on this continuum based on where they fall in terms of almost certain safety and almost certain death.
-My kids thought that “playing with a cobra” would be a 10.
-I thought that “sleeping at home with our doors locked” would be a good 1.

 Now – I say almost certain safety, because there is risk in everything.